Rajampet Assembly constituency

-Rajampet Assembly constituency is a constituency in Annamaya district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
+Rajampet Assembly constituency is a constituency in Kadapa district of Andhra Pradesh that elects representatives to the Andhra Pradesh Legislative Assembly in India.
 It is one of the seven assembly segments in Rajampet Lok Sabha constituency.

 Akepati Amarnath Reddy is the current MLA of the constituency, having won the 2024 Andhra Pradesh Legislative Assembly Elections from YSR Congress Party.
 As of 25 March 2019, there are a total of 222,274 electors in the constituency.
 The constituency was established in 1951, as per the Delimitation Orders (1951).